mserajnik/vmangos-deploy/README.md

   reflect these changes or alternatively re-create the world database and run migrations again.
 To do the latter, you can simply mount the initial database dump as described [here][world-db-dump-mount].
-Make sure your Docker images are newer than the commits mentioned above before re-creating the database via this method.
+Make sure your Docker images are based on the commit the edits were made in or newer before re-creating the database via this method.
 + __[2024-09-25] - Migration edits in__
   __[`vmangos/core@4bad448`](https://github.com/vmangos/core/commit/4bad44863a1d079b62d79e4afc22da49b56cce80)__
   __and__